Ayaginu-Sue/PureWriter/README-en.md

 - Is Markdown mode on?
 Turn it off as Markdown doesn't support the indentation provided by the app.
 - If Markdown mode is INDEED OFF, go to settings and be sure the "Indent" option is on.
+- Maybe the indentation IS there, but is invisible due to custom font or other reasons.
+See "[Something is wrong with Indent](#something-is-wrong-with-indent)" for details and the solution.

 ## Cannot save as .txt file, only .md is shown